peterhinch/micropython-mqtt/GATEWAY.md

  automatically.

 Public bound variable:
- 1. `txpower = None`.
+ 1. `txpower=None`.
 Certain ESP32-S3 boards are unreliable when running at low channel numbers.
 The default sets transmit power to maximum: on these boards a value of 17 improves reliability.
 The value should be set before instantiating.
 See appendix 2.